muratk5n/thirdwave/en/README.md

 ---

-Heard Macron talk abt self-sufficiency, so that line of reasoning probably doesnt jive with the Krauts much.
-For energy they'd go to Russia, to Africa, whatever, they'll find it, and trade it.
+Heard Macron talk abt self-sufficiency, so that line of reasoning probably doesnt jive with the Krauts.
+For energy they'd go to Russia, to Africa, whatever, they'll find it, and trade it, create relations over it.

 ---